aleen42/PersonalWiki/Programming/JavaScript/Framework/react/think_in_react/think_in_react.md

 There should be a method to handle events of changements of both the text and the checkbox.

-Therefore, we should add a handle event method for FilterableProductTable to setState, and pass this method to SearchBar and ProductTable via prop.
+Therefore, we should add a handle event method for FilterableProductTable to setState, and pass this method to SearchBar via prop.

 ```js